leeping-ng/LEGO-Facial-Recognition-Box/README.md

 1. In [settings.yml](settings.yml), configure the following settings and place the face images to the designated folder:
     - *faces_folder*: set the path of the directory where you will store the face images.
 Note that, for example,  putting an image named 'Harry Potter.jpg' in this folder is only the first step to grant access.
     - *grant_access*: set a list of whitelisted names (whitelisted means you grant them access).
 Continuing on the previous example, the second step is to add 'Harry Potter' to this whitelist.
+    - *use_accurate_detector*: set to *True* to use the more accurate but slower HOG detector, or set to *False* to use the faster but less accurate Haar Cascade detector.
+More on this topic [here](#44-improving-the-frame-rate).
     - *open_angle*: set the angle for the servomotor to rotate to in order to open the box.
     - *close_angle*: set the angle for the servomotor to rotate to in order to close the box.